hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

        https://$ vault.rocks/v1/sys/mounts/database
 ```

-**NOTE:** It is possible to mount your database secret backends at any location.
+**NOTE:** It is possible to mount your database secret engines at any location.

 ### <a name="step1"></a>Step 2: Configure PostgreSQL secret engine